-UW HR has a growing collection of child care options on their page here plus a page with details on using time off for various COVID-related scenarios.
+UW HR has a growing collection of child care options including updated backup care info, plus a page with details on using time off for various COVID-related scenarios.
 The Huddle also has several resources for child and in-home care.

 View this step-by-step guide to forming pandemic pods for families looking to share child care.